sav-che/TL-2/Authors/Baas, Josef {std. J. Baas}.md

-> [!cite] BHL link: this entry starts at [page 222](https://www.biodiversitylibrary.org/item/103858#page/234/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 222](https://www.biodiversitylibrary.org/page/33264949) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Baas, Josef (1908-x), German (Offenbach a.
 M. born) botanist, educated at the Oberrealschule am Stadthaus at Offenbach a.
 M., studied natural sciences at the University of Frankfurt a.
-M. 1926-1932. (*J. Baas*).
+M. 1926-1932.
+**Abbreviated name**: *J. Baas*

 #### Herbarium and types